 Areas of Expertise: Modern and American architecture, design, and urbanism, the history of the interior design profession in the United States, the historiography and pedagogy of art and architectural history, digital cultural mapping and network analysis.

 Paula Lupkin is a historian of design, architecture, and cities.
 She received her Ph.D. in art history from the University of Pennsylvania, Philadelphia, Penn., in 1997 and taught at the Illinois Institute of Technology, the University of Illinois, Chicago, and Washington University in St. Louis before moving to the University of North Texas in 2012.
-As faculty in the Department of Art Education and Art, she teaches undergraduate and graduate courses in the history of architecture, interiors, and furniture, as well as the social role of design and the designer, issues of race, gender, class and space in American cities, and cross-cultural exchange in the histories of art and architecture.
+As faculty in the Department of Art History, Dr. Lupkin teaches undergraduate- and graduate-level courses in the history of architecture, interiors, and furniture, as well as the social role of design and the designer, issues of race, gender, class and space in American cities, and cross-cultural exchange in the histories of art and architecture.